quintilesims/layer0/docs-src/docs/setup/destroy.md

 Once all environments have been deleted, the Layer0 instance can be deleted using the `l0-setup` tool.
 Run the following command (replacing `<instance_name>` with the name of the Layer0 instance):
 ```
-$ l0-setup destroy <instance_name>
+l0-setup destroy <instance_name>
 ```

-The **destroy** command is idempotent; if it fails, it is safe to re-attempt multiple times.
+The `destroy` command is idempotent; if it fails, it is safe to re-attempt multiple times.

+!!! note
     If the operation continues to fail, it is likely there are resources that were created outside of Layer0 that have dependencies on the resources `l0-setup` is attempting to destroy.
-You will need to manually remove these dependencies in order to get the **destroy** command to complete successfully.
+You will need to manually remove these dependencies in order to get the `destroy` command to complete successfully.